-Spiritual lessons are most often learned in the crucible of life and many if not most are painful and difficult.
-The Apostle Paul in his letter to the Philippian church told them the contentment and joy he experienced while serving in the Roman prison from which he was writing, was learned by having a lot (of stuff) and then having nothing.
-In a culture which today measures success and happiness by the amount of stuff one has, Paul’s formula for contentment is most often rejected as foolish (Phil.
+Spiritual lessons are best learned in the crucible of life and many if not most are painful and difficult.
+The Apostle Paul in his letter to the Philippian church told them the contentment and joy he experienced while incarcerated in the Roman prison was learned by having a lot (of stuff) and then having nothing.
+In a culture which today measures success and happiness by the amount of stuff one has Paul’s formula for contentment is often rejected as foolish (Phil.
 4: 11-13).
-In the time frame when Cathy and I were dealing with plans for retirement and thoughts related to how much money we might need, I met a most unusual person with a serious medical problem.
+During the time Cathy and I were dealing with plans for retirement and thoughts related to how much money we might need I met an unusual person with a serious medical problem.
 I was about to learn a wonderful lesson on peace and contentment.

-That morning in my medical clinic I met 2 trees of righteousness who witnessed to me the reality of God’s promises to them, and in my hearing and observing God was greatly glorified.
+That morning in my medical clinic I met two trees of righteousness who witnessed to me the reality of God’s promises to them, and in my hearing and observing God was greatly glorified.

 PS: Tragically for the country of Zimbabwe, many of those lush farms which were nationalized during the 1980’s were poorly managed and maintained by inexperienced and ill-trained farmers.
 A large number are no longer productive and have been abandoned.